requirejs/requirejs/README.md

 RequireJS includes [an optimization tool](requirejs/tree/master/docs/optimization.md) you can run as part of your packaging steps for deploying your code.
 The optimization tool can combine and minify your JavaScript files to allow for better performance.

 If the JavaScript file defines a JavaScript module via [require.def()](requirejs/tree/master/docs/api.md#define), then there are other benefits RequireJS can offer: [better CommonJS support](http://wiki.commonjs.org/wiki/Modules/Transport/C) and [loading multiple versions](requirejs/tree/master/docs/api.md#multiversion) of a module in a page.
-RequireJS also allows for [module modifiers](requirejs/tree/master/docs/api.md#modifiers) and has a plugin system that supports features like [i18n string bundles](requirejs/tree/master/docs/api.md#i18n) and [text file dependencies](requirejs/tree/master/docs/api.md#text).
+RequireJS also allows for [module modifiers](requirejs/tree/master/docs/api.md#modifiers) and has a plugin system that supports features like [i18n string bundles](requirejs/tree/master/docs/api.md#i18n), [text file dependencies](requirejs/tree/master/docs/api.md#text), and [JSONP service dependencies](requirejs/tree/master/docs/api.md#jsonp).

 RequireJS does not have any dependencies on a JavaScript framework.
 It is tri-licensed -- BSD, MIT, and GPL.